-Career Education in the School District of Palm Beach County is a planned program of career and technical courses and learning experiences that links educator, business and the community in preparing all students with the knowledge and skills for lifelong learning and successful careers in a global society.
+Career Education in the School District of Palm Beach County is a district resource linking educators, businesses and the community to prepare students with the academic knowledge, technical skills, and abilities to meet the needs of a global society.

 Why Career Education?